mui/material-ui/docs/data/base/components/focus-trap/focus-trap.md

 ### Using a toggle inside the trap

-The most common use case for the Focus Trap component is to maintain focus within a [Modal](/base/react-modal/) component that is entirely separate from the element that opens the modal.
+The most common use case for the Focus Trap component is to maintain focus within an [Unstyled Modal](/base/react-modal/) component that is entirely separate from the element that opens the modal.
 But you can also create a toggle button for the `open` prop of the Focus Trap component that is stored inside of the component itself, as shown in the following demo:

 {{"demo": "ContainedToggleTrappedFocus.js"}}